The Path to Permissionlessness

 Permissionless Custodianship

-To select the 100 Signers for a wallet, we choose from the list of Beta Stakers instead of all Stakers.
+To select the 100 signers for a wallet, tBTC selects from the permissioned list of Beta Stakers.
 This decision was made for several reasons:

-During the early days of the system; the testnet and chaosnet phases, it is important to ensure that the Stakers are available to help test changes and quickly respond to critical bugs.
+During the early days of the system; the testnet and chaosnet phases, it is important to ensure that signers are available to help test changes and quickly respond to critical bugs.
 Having direct access to individuals known to the development team is critical in this context.

 The underlying signature algorithm, GG18, cannot identify misbehaving signers.